zijun-zhao/deeplearning.ai/COMS4111/Lecture8_ModuleII.md

 ## 6 Mar 2020

 1. The course logically has four modules/sections:
 * 1. Foundational concepts: This module covers concepts like data models, relational model, relational databases and applications, schema, normalization, ...
 The section focuses on the relational model and relational databases.
-The concepts are critical or all types of databases and data centric applications.
-    * SQL databases are still the predominary form of databases
+The concepts are critical to all types of databases and data centric applications.
+(Note: SQL databases are still the predominary form of databases )
 * 2. Database management system architecture and implementation: This module covers the software architecture, algorithms and implementation techniques that allow databases management systems to deliver functions.
 Topics include memory hierarchy, storage systems, caching/buffer pools, indexes, query processing, query optimization, transaction processing, isolation and concurrency control.
-* 3. NoSQL --"Not Only SQL" databases: This section provides motivation for "NoSQL" data models and databases, andcovers examples and use cases.
+* 3. NoSQL --"Not Only SQL" databases: This section provides motivation for "NoSQL" data models and databases, and covers examples and use cases.
 The section also includes cloud databases and databases-asa-service.
 * 4. Data Enabled Decision Support: This section covers normalization/denormalization, data warehouses, import and cleanse, OLAP, Pivot Tables, Star Schema, reporting and visualization, and provides and overview of analysis techniques, e.g. clustering, classification, analysis, mining.

 We are transitioning from Module I to Module II.